-11 Adopted by Parliament on 9 March 1994, OJ L 113 of 4.5.1994.
+Adopted by Parliament on 9 March 1994, OJ L 113 of 4.5.1994.

 - 6. Contrary to the views of the Ombudsman, the Council considers that the aforementioned distinction between activities of the Presidency of the Council and activities of the Member State holding the Presidency outside the institutional framework is clear and may be perceived by the wider public. - 7.
 The Council considers that it is for the Member State holding the Presidency to finance activities falling outside the institutional framework organised by it and that it is for that Member State to decide how to finance those activities.
 Nevertheless, even if the decision to seek sponsorship for the organisation of such activities is a matter for the Member State authorities, any reputational risks for the Council and the European Union should be avoided. - 8.
-In this context, and while Member States would keep final responsibility, it is appropriate to explore the possibility of issuing general guidance on best practices so that the Member States which hold or will hold the Presidency are aware of the reputational risk to the EU when assessing the possible recourse to sponsorship for organising and financing activities such as cultural, touristic and scientific events (e.g. concert, exhibitions, conferences etc.) and informal meetings during the Presidency's semester.
+In this context, and while Member States would keep final responsibility, it is appropriate to explore the possibility of issuing general guidance on best practices that the Member States which hold or will hold the Presidency could consider when assessing the possible recourse to sponsorship for organising and financing activities such as cultural, touristic and scientific events (e.g. concert, exhibitions, conferences etc.) and informal meetings during the Presidency's semester.